tutomiko/nam/README.md

 server startup (see `create_app` in `server.py`), so every module's models route through nam's inference stack automatically.

+Do note that the accelerated inference applies to individual blocks as well, so methods like DINOv2's 'forward_features(...)' still get GPU acceleration despite not calling eval/__call__, since the blocks themselves are invoked via __call__.

+Tested and confirmed working on:
+- DINOv2/DINOv3
+- Mask2Former
+- DepthAnythingV2/DepthAnythingV3
+- PWCNet
+- MiDAS
+- SAM2

 ### Device resolution (`nam.inference.device`)

 Models run through `Device.auto()`, which resolves the best available torch